 A.J.
 Foyt was born in 1935 in a poor area of Houston.
 His father, Anthony Joseph Sr., was an auto mechanic who loved racing.
 He built midget sprint cars and encouraged his son to race.
 As Foyt grew older, he became completely consumed by racing.
 He dropped out of high school in 1953, just months before graduation, so that he could start his professional racing career.

 Foyt traveled around the southern United States, competing in races with little success.
 He would sleep in his car and wash himself at gas stations to save money.
 By 1957, Foyt was so broke that he needed his parents to wire him money to get home after racing in Florida.
 However, Foyt’s talents would not be overlooked.
 Later that year, he landed a position with a well-funded team and competed in his first IndyCar race.
 In 1958, Foyt’s childhood dream came true when he qualified for his first Indianapolis 500, finishing 16th after spinning out on the 148th lap due to a broken water hose.
-Foyt would win his first Indianapolis 500 three years later, and would become the first person to win the race four times after winning in 1961, ’64, ’67 and ’77.
+Foyt won his first Indianapolis 500 three years later and became the first person to win the race four times after winning in 1961, 1964, 1967 and 1977.
 Foyt would also win the race as a team owner in 1999.